University of New Hampshire School of Law: History

 The school was originally named for Franklin Pierce, 14th US president.

 The University of New Hampshire Franklin Pierce School of Law was founded in 1973 as the Franklin Pierce Law Center.
 At the time, it was affiliated with Franklin Pierce College, a private college in Rindge, New Hampshire, and operated under that college's charter.
 Both institutions are named for Franklin Pierce, the 14th President of the United States and the only to be from New Hampshire.
 The law center was also closely associated with the Academy of Applied Science, a research institute founded by Robert H. Rines, who is treated as the founder of the law school.
 As part of its opening, the Patent, Trademark, and Copyright Institute of George Washington University transferred to the law center as the PTC Research Foundation, including its flagship publication, IDEA.

 In 1976, the law center graduated its first class.
 That same year, it split from Franklin Pierce College, beginning its run as an independent law school.
 That would continue until April 27, 2010, when Franklin Pierce Law Center formally signed an affiliation agreement with the University of New Hampshire.
 The school was renamed the University of New Hampshire School of Law when the affiliation became effective; the name "Franklin Pierce" was later retained for the Franklin Pierce Center for Intellectual Property.

-At the alumni reception during the INTA Annual Meeting in 2019, Dean Carpenter announced the incorporation of "Franklin Pierce" back into the school's name.
+At the alumni reception during the INTA Annual Meeting in 2019, Dean Megan Carpenter announced the incorporation of "Franklin Pierce" back into the school's name.
 The school was renamed the University of New Hampshire Franklin Pierce School of Law.